imrancse190/Flask-Assignment/README.md

 ### Delete User

-- The admin can delete only those which role="USER".
-- The admin can't delete his own self also.
+The admin can delete only those with role="USER".
+The admin can't delete his own self.

 **DELETE** `/api/user/<username>`